VictorCarvalho112/VaN3Twin/README.md

     ./ns3 run "v2v-simple-cam-exchange-80211p"
     ```

-For more details on how to manage the co-channel coexistence simulations, such as how to pass the necessaries parameters to the `TxTracker` module, you can refer to the example `src/automotive/examples/v2v-cam-exchange-coexistence-80211p-nrv2x.cc`.
+For more details on how to manage the co-channel coexistence simulations, such as how to pass the necessary parameters to the `TxTracker` module, you can refer to the example `src/automotive/examples/v2v-coexistence-80211p-nrv2x.cc`.

 # Working with an IDE